railwayapp/docs/src/pages/cli/api-reference.md

 ## Run

-Run a command using of the Railway environment.
+Run a command using the Railway environment.

 ```bash
 railway run [cmd]